 - 22.1.
 If the Panel determines that the student has breached the Academic Integrity Policy by means of academic misconduct, the procedural advisor will inform the Panel of any previous offences in either category. - 22.2.
 The Panel will determine an appropriate penalty, taking into account any previous proven breaches of the Academic Integrity Policy (whether by means of unacceptable academic practice or academic misconduct), the number of proven allegations in the current case, the nature and seriousness of the allegations and any extenuating factors. - 22.2.1.
 The Panel will disregard whether any previous offences are spent or unspent. - 22.2.2.
-Where there are multiple allegations in the case, the Panel will normally consider them consecutively. - 22.3.
+Where there are multiple allegations in the case, the Panel will normally consider them consecutively.

+- 22.3.
 In every case, the student will fail, with a mark of zero, all components of assessment in the module in which a breach of the Academic Integrity Policy has been proven.
 In addition the Panel will consider applying one of the following: - 22.3.1.
 The student's marks for assessment components specified by the Panel will be set to zero.
 The student will be entitled to a second or third assessment attempt as appropriate; or - 22.3.2.
-The student's marks for modules specified by the Panel be capped at 40; or - 22.3.3.
+The student's final degree classification will be lowered by one class; or - 22.3.3.
+The student's marks for modules specified by the Panel be capped at 40; or - 22.3.4.
 The student's marks for modules specified by the Panel will be set to zero.

-The student will be entitled to a second or third assessment attempt as appropriate; or
+The student will be entitled to a second or third assessment attempt as appropriate; or - 22.3.5.

-- 22.3.4.
 The student's programme of study is terminated with immediate effect and they are not permitted to submit any further work for assessment.
-They will be entitled to an exit award if the total number of credits achieved based on all assessments submitted to date entitles them to one; or - 22.3.5.
+They will be entitled to an exit award if the total number of credits achieved based on all assessments submitted to date entitles them to one; or - 22.3.6.
 The student's programme of study is terminated with immediate effect and they are not permitted to submit any further work for assessment.
 All marks for modules not yet ratified by an Assessment Board will be set to zero.
 They will not be entitled to any award and may not re-enrol at the University for any other programme of study.